JulienDamers/Lie_Group/README.md

 ### Visualization
 - [OPTION 1] (default)  [VIBes](https://enstabretagnerobotics.github.io/VIBES/) for quicker
   visualization.
 Open the VIBes viewer **and then** run the example to see the figure appearing
--

 - [OPTION 2] the [ipegenerator](https://github.com/JulienDamers/ipe_generator) library if you
-  want to compile the codes used to create the figures of the article  (placed in src/ipegenerator_version/article_figures). use cmake option -DIPE=ON if you want to use this version.
-As mentioned above you need to install ipegenerator library for this option.
-When run it will create a .pdf and .ipe (XML) files.
+  want to compile the codes used to create the figures of the article  (placed in src/ipegenerator_version/article_figures).
+Use the cmake option __-DIPE=ON__ if you want to use this version.
+As mentioned above you need to install [ipegenerator](https://github.com/JulienDamers/ipe_generator) and [CAPD](http://capd.ii.uj.edu.pl/) libraries for this  option.
+When run, it will create a .pdf and .ipe (XML) files.
 You can open the .ipe file with [IPE](https://ipe.otfried.org/) to edit it.

 ## Python (in progress)